open-telemetry/opentelemetry.io/content/en/docs/concepts/signals/logs.md

 }
 ```

-and for infrastructure components, Common Log Format (CLF):
+and for infrastructure components, Common Log Format (CLF) is commonly used:

 ```text
 127.0.0.1 - johndoe [04/Aug/2024:12:34:56 -0400] "POST /api/v1/login HTTP/1.1" 200 1234
 ```

 It is also common to have different structured log formats mixed together.
 For
-example, and Extended Log Format (ELF) log mixes JSON with the
+example, an Extended Log Format (ELF) log can mix JSON with the
 whitespace-separated data in a CLF log.

 ```text